sdzzps/Z-Viewer/README.md

     <p align="center">
     <img src="assets/damaged.png" width="300">
     </p>
   Create shortcuts or links of above items and put them in Desktop or other locations for quick access.
-Avoid moving the executable file out from its original directory. <br>
+Avoid moving the executable file out from its original directory.

   Some useful tips:
   - When importing multiple files, the application may freeze for a while.